mitre/saf-training/src/inspec-training/advanced/Appendix D - Example Pipeline for Validating an InSpec Profile.md

 The two machines are then tested by running an InSpec profile.
 The results are viewed and validated against a threshold to allow the pipeline to automatically pass or fail based on whether the results meet those thresholds.
 The SAF CLI is used to view and validate.

-:::tip Use Examples to Help Automate
+::: tip Use Examples to Help Automate
 To get more information on setting up the whole automation pipeline for your use case, use examples, such as the [RedHat 7 repository](https://github.com/mitre/redhat-enterprise-linux-7-stig-baseline/).
 You can view results of the workflows in the [Actions tab](https://github.com/mitre/redhat-enterprise-linux-7-stig-baseline/actions).
 :::